temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 open Workflows are using that version, and a background process will delete IDs and sets which are no longer needed.

-There is also a limit on the size of each Build ID / version string, which defaults to 1000 bytes.
+There is also a limit on the size of each Build ID / version string, which defaults to 255 characters.
 This limit is configurable on the server via the `limit.workerBuildIdSize` dynamic config property.